DanielMulitauopele/bloggerpockets-danielmulitauopele-test/README.md

 - [X] Create comments controller with index action
 - [X] Remove unnecessary and expensive instance variables (use @user.posts in views instead of creating @posts)
 - [X] Refactor controller code for easier reading (respond_to :html, instead respond_to block with |format|)
+- [X] Addresses SQL injection vulnerablity
+- [X] Uses includes to reduce the number of database queries

 ##### Views Solutions
 - [X] Create relationship link from comments to user, add link_to path